atrauzzi/protoculture/readme.md

 ## About
 Protoculture is a _slightly opinionated_ application framework for creating ECMAScript applications.
-It sits between applications libraries and process managers, acting as a layer to build abstractions on top of.
+It sits between your chosen libraries and process managers, acting as a layer to organize your abstractions.

 The best way to understand how Protoculture works is to think about its main pillars: